ReInHerit/digital-hub/content/howtos/2022-03-17-how-to-reduce-the-size-of-our-image.md

   - PROFESSIONAL
   - VISITOR
 ---
-In order to upload an image, the size must not exceed 100 KB.
+In order to upload an image, the size must not exceed different size limits.
 Several online tools, mentioned in this [blog](https://www.blog.motifphotos.com/how-to-reduce-the-file-size-of-a-photo/) provide this service.
 Also, usual graphics programmes do the job: